Eastern Condors: Production

 The ensemble of convict soldiers in the film is reminiscent of similar squads in American action war films like The Dirty Dozen.

 Hung believed his normal size and body shape, whilst suited to his comedic characters in his other films, would be inappropriate for a soldier.
-In order to get into shape for the lead role, Hung lost 30 pounds in 3 months by surviving on a diet of nothing but chicken and rice.
-Although set in Vietnam, the most of the film was shot in the Philippines.
+In order to get into shape for the lead role, Hung lost 30 pounds in 3 months by surviving on a diet of nothing but chicken, rice, and low salt soy sauce.
+Although set in Vietnam, most of the film was shot in the Philippines.
 The scenes set in the United States were actually filmed in Canada.